Protect Your Eyes With A Vision-ary Diet During Health Vision Month (and All Year Long)

 Protect Your Eyes With a Vision-ary Diet During Health Vision Month (And All Year Long)

 Hey there, fellow eye enthusiasts!
 Let’s talk about something we all care about—keeping our peepers in tip-top shape.
 Sure, we could dive straight into the wonders of laser eye surgery (and trust us, we will), but let’s start with something simpler: what’s on your plate.
 Because guess what?
 Those leafy greens and colorful veggies aren’t just for Instagram-worthy salads.
 They’re your eyes’ best friends.
 And since it’s Health Vision Month, there’s no better time to geek out about eye-friendly foods—and maybe even sneak in a shameless plug for our favorite Vienna, Virginia-based experts, Liberty Laser Eye Center.
-(Spoiler: They’re the folks you’ll want to call after you finish that kale smoothie.)
+(Spoiler: They’re the Folks you’ll want to call after you finish that kale smoothie.)

 Why Your Eyes Are Begging You to Eat Better